-To further confirm the observed Uh and UOTS relationship, a mixed layer model is run for each of the 5 groups.
+To further confirm the observed U_h and UOTS relationship, a mixed layer model is run for each of the five groups.
 As in Part I, the PWP ocean mixed layer model (Price et al. 1986) is used.
 The corresponding in situ profiles for each group (Fig. 1a) are used as initial profiles (Fig. 1a).
-For each profile, the storm-induced cooling at the inner core is estimated progressively with increase in wind forcing from category-1 to 5.
-Thus for each profile, the 10-minute average maximum sustained wind, ranging from 30-65 m s-1, at every 5 m s-1 interval, is used to drive the model.
-The drag coefficient used is the cyclone-wind drag coefficient (Cd) from Powell et al. (2003).
-Also, according to Uh, a model parameter called $TC{transit-time}$ is calculated and the model is run according to the $TC{transit-time}$ where $TC{transit-time} = D/Uh$ (D : inner core diameter of the storm).
-More details of the model set up can be found in Part I (Lin et al. 2008a).
-Fig. 2 depicts the numerical results of the group-averaged during-storm inner-core SST due to the self-induced cooling for each of the 5 groups according to the observed translation speeds (Fig. 1b).
+For each profile, the storm-induced cooling at the inner core is estimated progressively with an increase in wind forcing from categories 1 to 5.
+Thus for each profile, the 10-min average maximum sustained wind, ranging from 30 to 65 m s-1, at an interval of every 5 m s-1, is used to drive the model.
+The drag coefficient used is the cyclone-wind drag coefficient (C_d) from Powell et al. (2003).
+Also, according to U_h , a model parameter called TC{transit-time} is calculated and the model is run according to the TC{transit-time} where TC{transit-time} = D/U_h (D: inner core diameter of the storm).
+More details of the model setup can be found in Part I. Figure 2 depicts the numerical results of the group-averaged during-storm inner-core SST due to the self-induced cooling for each of the five groups according to the observed translation speeds (Fig. 1b).

-One can see that for all 5 groups the self-induced cooling is similar and well-restrained during the intensification period.
-Even at category-4 and 5, the during-storm SST is still around $27-28^{\circ}$ C, corresponding to only around $1-2^{\circ}$ C reduction from the pre-storm SST of around 29° C (Figs. 2, 3, and

-Table 2).
-It can be questioned why over shallow layers (i.e. G1 and G2) the self-induced cooling can be restrained and similar to the values as those cases passing over the deeper layers (i.e., G4 and G5)?
+One can see that for all five groups the self-induced cooling is similar and well restrained during the intensification period.
+Even at categories 4 and 5, the during-storm SST is still around 27° -28°C, corresponding to only around a 1°-2°C reduction from the prestorm SST of around 29°C (Figs. 2 and 3 and Table 2).
+Why over shallow layers (i.e., G1 and G2) can the self-induced cooling be restrained and similar to the values of those cases passing over the deeper layers (i.e., G4 and G5)?

 From Fig. 4 one can see that this is due to the differences in translation speed.
-In Figs. 4a and b, it can be found that though over shallow layers, the corresponding translation speeds are fast (i.e., 7.9-8.5 m s-1 for G1 and 7.3-8.2 m s-1 for G2, see Fig. 1b).
-As a result, the self-induced cooling (i.e. shaded regions in Figs. 4a and b) is comparable to the cooling over deeper layers (i.e., shaded regions in Figs. 4d and e) under slow or moderate Uh (i.e., 2.6-6.4 for G4 and 2.9-4.8 for G5, Fig. 1b).
-These illustrate the compensation effect of the translation speed that even if a storm passes over shallow warm layer, it can still be compensated by its fast translation speed to limit the self-induced cooling during the intensification process.
+In Figs. 4a,b, it can be found that over shallow layers, the corresponding translation speeds are fast (i.e., 7.9-8.5 m s-1 for G1 and 7.3-8.2 m s-1 for G2, see Fig. 1b).
+As a result, the self-induced cooling (i.e., shaded regions in Figs. 4a,b) is comparable to the cooling over deeper layers (i.e., shaded regions in Figs. 4d,e) under slow or moderate U_h (i.e., 2.6-6.4 for G4 and 2.9-4.8 for G5, Fig. 1b).
+These illustrate the compensation effect of the translation speed that, even if a storm passes over a shallow warm layer, it can still be compensated by its fast translation speed to limit the self-induced cooling during the intensification process.